Skip to content

 How much dried fruit is considered a healthy serving?

-A typical healthy serving of dried fruit is about 1/4 cup or 1 ounce (30g), which is roughly equivalent to 1/2 to 1 cup of fresh fruit.
+A typical healthy serving of dried fruit is about 1/4 cup or 1 ounce (30g), roughly equivalent to 1/2 to 1 cup of fresh fruit.
 This small serving can contain 80-120 calories, so it’s important to measure portions rather than eating directly from the package.

 You May Also Like These Calculators